Networking

 Key Property: Stateless

 HTTP is a stateless protocol — each request is independent, and the server does not remember anything about previous requests from the same client.
 Every request must contain all the information the server needs to respond.
+(Real applications layer state on top of HTTP using mechanisms like cookies, sessions, or bearer tokens such as JWTs.)

 HTTP Verbs (Methods)